The Brain Benefits of Regular Exercise for College Students

 Need a Mood Boost?

-As you may know, exercise has the ability to stimulate the release of both endorphins and serotonin, those handy mood-boosters and stabilizers that leave you feeling great after a particularly intense workout.
-For students dealing with high stress levels, this is practically a necessity.
+As you may know, exercise can stimulate the release of both endorphins and serotonin, those handy mood boosters and stabilizers that leave you feeling great after a particularly intense workout.
+For students dealing with high-stress levels, this is practically a necessity.

 Now, you might think this has more to do with your emotional state than your mental one, but the hormones and nerve signals that control (or at least affect) your moods originate in your brain.
 And if you can utilize exercise to sway them in your favor, why wouldn’t you?